MohamedAmineDHIAB/Machine_Learning_Algorithms/self-supervised/EBL-Reconstruction/README.md

 In this REPO, we consider the task of inpainting of incomplete handwritten digits, and for this, we would like to make use of neural networks and the ***Energy-Based Learning*** framework.

+We first start by applying masks of certain dimension and on random positions to MNIST data samples like the following:

 ![image](https://user-images.githubusercontent.com/85687148/126914476-6c8091e3-0090-4643-8152-395382a7b3da.png)